Skinah/EspMilightHub/README.md

 ```

-To see more detailed logs you can do this in the Openhab console:
+To see more detailed logs you can do this in the openHAB console:

 ```
 log:set TRACE org.openhab.binding.espmilighthub